Pitt–Greenville Airport: 2011 Expansion

 The airport officially opened the renovated air terminal on February 24, 2011.
 The $7.9 million expansion was funded by the federal stimulus.
 It took two years of planning and 18 months of construction.

 Runway expansion and safety improvements

 The Airport Authority decided to extend Runway 2/20 by 670 feet.
 It will receive $2.5 million from the FAA to help buy out the affected houses.
 The groundbreaking occurred in August 2013, and was completed in 2014.
 The lengthening will allow the current critical aircraft to operate at full payload service capabilities, including during hot weather.
 For years, Pitt-Greenville had been hampered by its short runways.
 Teams playing games against East Carolina University had to fly into nearby Kinston because the runways were not long enough to handle modern charter jets.

 This expansion will also bring this runway up to current runway safety area standards.
-Also included will be the clearing of tree obstacles and the installation of a new GPS RNAV vertically-guided approaches for Runway 2.
+Also included will be the clearing of tree obstacles and the installation of a new GPS RNAV vertically guided approach for Runway 2.